LucidtechAI/las-docs/tutorials/data_cleaning.md

 {% hint style="info" %}
-It is recommended to place the docker image in a private repository, and in that case. you need to store your credentials as a *Secret*.
+It is recommended to place the docker image in a private repository, and in that case, you need to store your credentials as a *Secret*.
 ```commandline
 $ las secrets create  username=<username> password=<password> --description 'docker credentials'
 ```